UAW strike at Daimler Truck averted at 11th hour

 Like the Big 3 autoworkers who walked off the job last fall, Daimler workers have been demanding significant raises, reviving the "record profits mean record contracts" slogan of last year's strike.

 The union said the new contract included raises of at least 25% over four years, as well as cost of living allowances and profit sharing, firsts for Daimler Truck workers since they joined the UAW.
-Those gains match what the union secured for Big 3 workers last fall.
+Those gains are similar to what the union secured for Big 3 workers last fall.

 Union workers still need to ratify the deal.